CrossRef/event-data-user-guide/event-data-manual.md

 Lagotto is central to Crossref Event Data, and it runs at `eventdata.crossref.org`.
 It accepts events through the Deposit Push API and serves them up via the Relations and Deposit API.
 It also hosts all of the pull agents.
 Lagotto has extensive documentation, which can provide further detailed information the pull sources and interfaces, available on the [Lagotto site](http://lagotto.io).

-Lagotto was originally developed at [http://plos.org](PLoS) and developed by Martin Fenner.
-Maintained jointly by DataCite and Crossref.
-Operated by Crossref.
+Lagotto was originally developed at [PLoS](http://plos.org) and [DataCite](http://datacite.org) by Martin Fenner.
+It is now developed and maintained jointly by DataCite and Crossref.

+The Lagotto sterver that runs Event Data is operated by Crossref.

 ## Baleen-Wikipedia